Logarithmic compactification of the Abel-Jacobi section: The logarithmic compactification of the Abel--Jacobi section

 \begin{definition} For any logarithmic scheme $X$, we define

 and call these, respectively, the \emph{logarithmic multiplicative group} and the \emph{tropical multiplicative group}.
 We also call $\tropGm$ the \emph{tropical line}. \end{definition}

-\begin{remark} As described in Section~\ref{sec:tropcurves}, maps from a curve over $S$ into $\tropGm$ correspond to piecewise linear functions on the tropicalization, valued in $\overnorm M_S$.
-Notably, there is no balancing condition, so we use the term `tropical' here with some license. \end{remark}
+\begin{remark} As described in Section~\ref{sec:tropcurves}, maps from a curve $C$ over $S$ into $\tropGm$ correspond to piecewise linear functions on the tropicalization, valued in $\overnorm M_S^{\rm gp}$.
+Notably, there is no balancing condition, so we use the term `tropical' here with some license.

+It seems difficult to characterize balanced functions on the tropicalization sheaf theoretically on $C$.
+The image of $\Gamma(C, M_C^{\rm gp}) \to \Gamma(C, \overnorm M_C^{\rm gp})$ consists of some, but in general not all, of the balanced functions on $C$; there is no subsheaf of $\overnorm M_C^{\rm gp}$ whose sections correspond to balanced piecewise linear functions on the tropicalization, because balancing is not a local condition in the \'etale (or Zariski) topology on $C$.
+In \cite{logpic1}, balanced functions are characterized as the kernel of the homomorphism $\Gamma(C, \overnorm M_C^{\rm gp}) \to \NS(C)$, where $\NS(C)$ is the N\'eron--Severi group.
+This definition seems to generalize well (for example, to surfaces), but it is not a local condition in the Zariski topology on $C$. \end{remark}

-\begin{remark} Neither $\logGm$ nor $\tropGm$ is representable by an algebraic stack with a logarithmic structure.
-However, we will see shortly that $\logGm$ has a logarithmic modification that is representable by $\mathbf P^1$ with its toric logarithmic structure.
-Likewise, $\tropGm$ has a logarithmic modification that is representable by the stack $[\mathbf P^1 / \Gm]$. \end{remark}
+Neither $\logGm$ nor $\tropGm$ is representable by an algebraic stack with a logarithmic structure.
+However, $\logGm$ has a logarithmic modification that is representable by $\mathbf P^1$ with its toric logarithmic structure~\cite[Proposition~1]{RW}.
+Likewise, $\tropGm$ has a logarithmic modification that is representable by the stack $[\mathbf P^1 / \Gm]$.

+\begin{remark} It may seem odd that a logarithmic modification of the \emph{functor} $\tropGm$ should be representable by the \emph{stack} $[\mathbf P^1 / \Gm]$, but this is a typical phenomenon in logarithmic geometry.
+When $[\mathbf P^1 / \Gm]$ is given the right logarithmic structure, it actually does represent a functor and not merely an algebraic stack, because the logarithmic structure serves to rigidify the moduli problem.
+Put another way, when $\mathbf P^1$ is given its toric logarithmic structure, $\Gm$ acts on it without fixed points (in a logarithmic sense).
+Put still another way, the map from $[\mathbf P^1 / \Gm]$ to Olsson's stack of logarithmic structures~\cite{Olsson-Log} is representable. \end{remark}

 A map $X \to \tropGm$ corresponds to a section $\alpha$ of $\overnorm M_X^{\rm gp}$, and therefore to a $\Gm$-torsor $\mathcal O_X^\ast(\alpha)$ on $X$.
 The identity map $\tropGm \to \tropGm$ should therefore induce a universal $\Gm$-torsor on $\tropGm$.
 The following lemma characterizes it.